-Treatment: Administer an auto-injection into the patient (in the butt or thigh and massage injection for faster response).
+Treatment: Administer an epinephrine auto-injection into the patient's mid-outer thigh, not buttock, hands, feet, veins, or other body parts.
 Perform CPR, if needed.
 Have the patient lay on his/her side to prevent choking, if necessary.

 A Drug Overdose is a dose larger than the recommended assumption.
 Many reactions can occur, such as sleepiness or unconsciousness, excitement with a rapid heartbeat, hallucinations, impaired judgment and decision-making skills.
 Symptoms: death, unconsciousness, convulsions, delusional behavior, abnormal pupil size, difficulty breathing, nausea, non-reactive pupils, vomiting, sweating, numbness and violently aggressive behavior.